robinrendle/robinrendle.com/_projects/css-tricks.markdown

   and provide tutorials and links to help developers learn more about the web.
 Over those years I’ve written a number of technical posts and tutorials that explore new browser features and written in-depth articles on the peculiarities of <abbr title=''Cascading style sheets''>CSS</abbr>, JavaScript and HTML.
-It’s been a wonderful opportunity to improve my front-end skills as well as hopefully contributing something back to the community.
+It’s been a wonderful opportunity to improve my front-end skills as well as hopefully giving a little back to the community.
 '
 role: Writing, pitching, and editing contributions.
 results: 'Growing the newsletter to more than 32,000 subscribers and constantly learning